 Next, let’s look at the Rider Waite 4 of Pentacles.
 Though he seems less physically pained by his wealth than his Sola Busca counterpart, his relationship with his wealth is clearly a problem.
 He is so owned by the coins that he’s incapacitated.
 He’s balancing one coin on his head, clutching another with both hands, and keeping the last two safe from theft or loss by trapping them under his feet.
 He literally cannot move because of his stuff — And, like the Sola Busca 4 of Penticles, he can’t receive anything else because he’s tied up with guarding what he already has.

 If I were reading this card for someone, my interpretation is probably going to have to do with being tied down by things (or people, or beliefs).
 Of course the meaning of any card is influenced by the querant’s question, the position and relationship to other cards in the spread.
 For example, if this were in the #2 position of a Celtic Cross spread (i.e. “What Crosses You”) it would indicate that the querant is holding on to something too stubbornly or greedily, that they are stuck and have closed themselves off to receiving anything else.

 The Sola Busca is Getting a Reboot!

-In my research on the Sola Busca, I learned that a new affordable printing is coming out October 2019.
+In my research on the Sola Busca, I learned that a new affordable printing is now available.
 The deluxe “museum-quality” kit includes the 78-card deck and a 144-page book in a box.
 I’ll be doing a review on the deck once I’ve had some time to interact with it.
 I’ve included an Amazon affiliate link below if you’d like to order a copy for yourself.
 Full disclosure: If you order from that link, I will receive a small affiliate commission.